May 28, 2011

 ● Prayer means that we recognize sin, and entreat God to forgive it.
 When our friends sin, prayer can help them.

 ● Prayer means that from our perspective, God can change His mind about bringing swift judgment upon people.
 God always knows all we will do before we do it, and so from His perspective, everything always goes according to His predetermined plans.
-But our prayers really matter, because our prayer help us to follow the plans God has laid out for us.
+But our prayers really matter, because our prayers help us to follow the plans God has laid out for us.
 We do not change God’s plans, but our prayers change our perspective of God’s plans.

 ● Prayer means that we learn to intercede for the people wrapped up in sin.
 Instead of hating them, we love them and pray for them.
 No matter how evil they may be, God intends for us to pray for them.
-Moses fully understood the need to pray for the people of Israel, and intercede for them as if he were interceding for his own life.
+Moses fully understood the need to pray for the people of Israel, and interceded for them as if he were interceding for his own life.

 Application for Today